jhongover9000/p5.js/contributor_docs/project_wrapups/josephhong_gsoc_2021.md

 ## Part Two: p5.js Website Redesign Proposal

 ### Preface

 I know this isn’t a book or anything, but I’d like to start by saying that I did not know that Processing.org was going to launch its new website (a week before my project ended; the day I write this is actually less than a week, but you get the idea).
 Though it is true that I drew inspiration from said new website for last-minute details, I didn’t know that the Processing website would get a makeover.
 It made me think about how the p5.js website may possibly already be in the works of creating a new design, but that I was too late to stop.

 So, with that said, here’s what I worked on for the last half of Google Summer of Code, and here’s the repository for the prototype website.
 (Note: the internal navigation links don’t work, as the homepage is the only page I was able to create in the time I had.)

 ### Humble Beginnings

 The start of the project was a lot different than the result.
 Initially this bit was about restructuring the Learn section in a way that was more ‘user friendly’.
 I had also said that I was going to try to prototype new designs for a navigation bar.
 But after a discussion with Jiwon (bestest mentor btw), I realized that I could be as  crazy  bold as I wanted with the proposal since it was, well, a proposal, and so, uhh… I decided to redesign the website.

 ### Choosing a Format and Theme

 When deciding the format in which I would present the proposal, I considered using wireframe applications like Figma or Adobe XD, but ultimately chose to write the HTML/CSS/JavaScript myself (copy/pasted from the original files to keep uniformity to a certain degree).
 This was because a) I had learned these skills last year and thought it was a great opportunity to put them to use and grow as a result and b) live demos with all those animations and interactions look really cool.
 For the themes, fonts, and colors of the site, I tried to keep to the original website as much as possible (such as how the footer looks, as well as the logo for the website navigation bar).
 I also kept the centered style (which limits the maximum width) of the website.

 ### The Result
-I know that it’s rude to keep your guests (err clients?) waiting so here’s how the website turned out: There are two versions (minor detail changes) across the different GIFS in this section, so be aware the latest version is the one with a border at the bottom of the navigation bar.

-*Redesigned p5.js website with a new navigation bar, home page, and footer.*

-The home page is all that’s here for now.
+Once again, [this is the link](https://jhongover9000.github.io/p5-testSite/homePage.html) to the prototype website.
+The home page is all that’s there for now.
 It was a challenge to think of a new design for the home page as there were no images, but also because I didn’t have much time.
 For now, I’ll explain some new things that I was able to implement on the site.

 #### Home Screen: An Opportunity for Community Engagement

-*Close up of the home page’s welcome message, displayed above a background of moving, colored circles.*

-This homescreen is a work-in-progress.
-Currently, it’s an <iframe> that contains a quick script I threw together with p5.js, but it can be used to display artwork from submissions by p5.js users.
-A small <div> containing credits could also be displayed in the far bottom right corner, too.
+The homescreen is a work-in-progress.
+Currently, it’s an iframe that contains a quick script I threw together with p5.js, but it can be used to display artwork from submissions by p5.js users.
+A small div containing credits could also be displayed in the far bottom right corner, too.
 Having a list of links, then displaying a random one upon loading the site, could make opening the p5.js site more fun as well.
 Overall, this would be a great opportunity to increase community engagement, as users would be able to see their own work displayed on the site!

 #### Internal Navigation: More Than Meets The Eye

-*Close up of the navigation bar, which displays descriptions for each navigation link when hovered over in a dropdown box.*

 One issue that I tried to address with the navigation was the sheer number of pages available on the website, and the problem that what each page entails might be ambiguous to new (or even old) users.
 My solution was to group the pages together by topic, split into 4 main categories along with the Home page: Get Started, Resources, Community, and Support Us.
 In addition, I tried to add descriptions to each of the pages to give users a summary of the page before they navigate to it.
 The website that gave me the inspiration for this kind of design was the Unity website, which contains detailed descriptions for each of its pages within the navigation bar via dropdown menus.